DoSomething/darwin/README.md

 The remainder of our environment is hosted in AWS.
 We make heavy use of EC2, RDS, EBS, and S3.

-### Testing & Monitoring
+### Testing and Monitoring

-We maintain quality with unit and functional testing, and we’re constantly trying to find better ways to test.
+We maintain quality with [unit and functional testing](https://github.com/DoSomething/rfcs/blob/master/004-testing.md), and we’re constantly trying to find better ways to test.
 We strongly prefer frameworks, like Laravel, that have unit testing built in to their core.

 We [monitor](https://github.com/DoSomething/communal-docs/tree/master/Monitoring) with New Relic, StatHat, [Runscope, and Ghost Inspector](https://github.com/DoSomething/communal-docs/tree/master/Automated%20Tests).
-We centralize alerts and alerting policies in PagerDuty.
+We centralize alerts and alerting policies in PagerDuty, and maintain an [on-call rotation](https://github.com/DoSomething/rfcs/blob/master/007-on-call.md).
 We have an [Incident Playbook](https://github.com/DoSomething/communal-docs/tree/master/Incidents) and we document common issues we might see for a given service.

 Every Wednesday of the month we hold a Post-mortem / Incident review meeting.
 Tech leads are responsible for creating the tickets generated from the meeting (if they don't exist already) and following up with Product Managers to discuss prioritization.
 These tickets are placed in the Collective Freezer Pivotal Tracker board.
 At the start of the meeeting, we review tickets, followup items from the previous month, and discuss the incidents that have occurred.